 Canada has become more and more popular as a destination for property investment and emigration.
 Canada does not impose any restrictions on non-residents owning property in the country, although it is not until recent years that the country has become more popular as a location for property investment and emigration, having previously been overshadowed by its close neighbour, the USA.

 Canada’s more recent popularity has come partly from the country’s approach during the financial crisis, where the economy remained in good shape as other countries went into meltdown.
-Recent tighter criteria for mortgage lending has not slowed the positive property market, although be aware that first time buyers must meet stringent eligibility criteria in order to get a mortgage.
+Recent tighter criteria for mortgage lending have not slowed the positive property market, although be aware that first-time buyers must meet stringent eligibility criteria in order to get a mortgage.

-Property investment is focused around specific regions of Canada.
-Property prices – particularly in the larger cities – have been on the up for some time; and the country is considered a safe haven from an investment perspective.
+Property investment is focused on specific regions of Canada.
+Property prices – particularly in the larger cities – have been on the up for some time, and the country is considered a safe haven from an investment perspective.
 The country as a whole has experienced property price rises of almost 12 percent in 2016.
-The most popular destinations remain Greater Vancouver and Toronto, with rising sales in the Fraser Valley, Victoria and Vancouver Island.
+The most popular destinations remain Greater Vancouver and Toronto, with rising sales in the Fraser Valley, Victoria, and Vancouver Island.